When we have a "gift," it does not necessarily mean

 reasonable election.
 Some of us sort of "fall into" our

 positions, seemingly by "fate."
-We are "in the right place
+We are "in the right

 at the right time" or "we know the 'right' people," or